 Before widescreen TV there was Antoine Wiertz, an artist who produced canvases so vast - one classical battle scene is eight metres long - that they're still in his home where he painted them.
 Visit and discover more about this nineteenth-century Belgian artist, with his range of paintings on romantic, fantastic and horrific themes, at the Wiertz Museum on Rue Vautier in the Léopold district of Brussels, from 10am to 5pm (though closed for lunch from noon-12.45pm).

 Load another thing...

-A Thing To Do Tomorrow generates things to do and places to go tomorrow, online and offline, this autumn, for Brussels and beyond - whether you're visiting Brussels or a Brussels resident.
+A Thing To Do Tomorrow generates things to do and places to go tomorrow, online and offline, this winter, for Brussels and beyond - whether you're visiting Brussels or a Brussels resident.

 To see another thing to do, just reload the page.
 Find out more about the site, or for comments, suggestions, corrections, donations, or just to say hi, email firstname.lastname@example.org.
 Or check out social media @athingtodo.

 “I've got a great ambition to die of exhaustion rather than boredom” Thomas Carlyle